openthread/openthread/src/cli/README.md

 Done
 ```

 This final example shows how only the 'service mode' is set, and all other parameters are set to their defaults.
-Especially note, that the boolean value 'recursion required' is set to its default by using the `def` value.
+Especially note, that the boolean value 'recursion desired' is set to its default by using the `def` value.

 ```bash
 > dns config :: 0 0 0 def srv_txt_sep